-The Handmaid's Tale Season 4 will arrive later than previous seasons.
+The Handmaid's Tale Season 4 will arrive later than previous seasons, primarily due to the Hollywood-wide production shutdowns in March.
 Seasons 1 through 3 premiered in either the spring or summer.
-However, Season 4 is expected to be released in Fall 2020 after it was renewed just weeks ahead of the Season 3 finale premiere in 2019.
-No specific premiere date has been set but it will likely be a super tight production schedule since filming on the new season started on March 2 in Toronto, Canada.
-Filming is expected to wrap in August, so it's likely the new season will arrive in October or November to allow enough time to properly hype the season up with trailers, posters, and new images and let the production team finish editing the series.
+Season 4 was expected to be released in Fall 2020 after it was renewed just weeks ahead of the Season 3 finale premiere in 2019.

 How many episodes will The Handmaid's Tale Season 4 have?